ZerothNebulous/neural-network/README.md

 Added Feature
 ====
+- Implementation of Feedforward and Backpropagate with Bias Neurons
-- Implementation of Bias Neuron to replace Neuron Threshold.
+- Implementation of option to choose between Neuron Threshold or Bias Neuron.